serverless/serverless-starter/README.md

 ##Alternative Install

 If issues arise during installation, the steps below can be taken to install the project and initialize it.
-This is the equivalent to the `serverless`

 Open a command line terminal and `cd` to the location where you will be placing the serverless-starter project.